 \section{Toric preliminaries}

-In this section, we will give key definitions and constructions for the toric moduli space of hypersurfaces and its compactification.
-An important point to keep in mind throughout is that our moduli stacks are only of toric hypersurfaces, and only up to toric isomorphism, not general isomorphisms.
+In this section, we will give key definitions and constructions for a toric moduli space of hypersurfaces and its compactification.
+An important point to keep in mind throughout is that our moduli stacks are only of hypersurfaces in toric stacks, and only up to toric isomorphism, not general isomorphisms.
 The advantage of this approach is that we obtain stacks with extremely explicit representations.

 In the first two subsections we recall and collect notions of the algebraic and symplectic geometry of toric stacks.
 Many familiar aspects of this subject will be assumed, but all novel constructions will be discussed.
 In the last two subsections, we recall the constructions of Gelfand, Kapranov and Zelevinsky \cite{GKZ} and Lafforgue \cite{Lafforgue}.
 We adapt these ideas into the definition of several toric stacks which give the moduli compactification, a universal toric variety lying over it and its universal hypersurface.